 Draft page from Barbara Slate's

 The Barbara Slate Archive

-A Ms. Liz page from The Barbara Slate Archive
+A Ms. Liz page in Catalog of The Barbara Slate Archive

 Ms. Liz was created originally as a line of feminist greeting cards that

 was issued in 1976.
 The character developed into a comic strip for the

 liberated woman that dealt with conflict between traditional and new

 values.
 It was featured in Cosmopolitan, Self, New Woman,

 and Working Woman magazines, and was an animated feature

 Because of its interdisciplinarity, The Barbara Slate Archive has material for